Dalima Chhibber

-Dalima Chhibber (born 30 August 1997) is an Indian professional footballer who plays as a defender for Kickstart and Indian national team.
+Dalima Chhibber (born 30 August 1997) is an Indian professional footballer who plays as a defender for the Indian Women's League club Gokulam Kerala and Indian national team.

 Early and personal life

 Dalima was born in a football-loving family, as both of her parents were soccer players, and her dad made it pro, as did her sister and her brother.
 She joined her father Om Chhibber's football academy Eves Soccer Club at the age of 7 and eventually went on to play for the Indian women's youth teams.
 She did her graduation from the Jesus and Mary College of the Delhi University.
 She is pursuing her Masters in Sports Psychology at the University of Manitoba where she is also a part of the women's soccer team of Manitoba Bisons.
 She completed her graduation in November 2022.

 In 2019, she became brand ambassador of sports equipments manufacturer Vector X.

 Club career

 Dalima played for FC Pune City in 2016-17 Indian Women's League season and then moved to India Rush SC for the 2017–18 Indian Women's League season.
 She joined Gokulam Kerala FC on 31 March 2019 for the 2019–20 Indian Women's League season.

 On 14 August 2019, Dalima joined Manitoba Bisons in Canadian West Universities Premier Division.
 After two-year long stint and experience with Gokulam Kerala, Chhibber moved back to Canadian side Manitoba Bisons in August 2022.

 After spell in Manitoba Bisons, Chhibber returned to India in 2023, signed with Kickstart for 2023–24 IWL season, and became club captain.